RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 2. Full & Asymmetric Span File: Generate a spanfile from the PDB structure using the spanfile_from_pdb application described in the MP_spanfile-from-pdb protocol capture in Rosetta/demos/protocol_captures/2014.
-An example commandline using 1bl8 as an example is also provided here:
+An example commandline using 1bl8 is also provided here:

    Rosetta/main/source/bin/spanfile_from_pdb.linuxgccrelease -database /path/to/db -in:file:s 1bl8_tr.pdb

-   This command will produce 5 output files:
+   For this example, this command will produce 5 output files:
      = 1bl8_tr.span: Predicted trans-membrane spans for the full symmetric complex = 1bl8_tr<A-D>.span: Predicted trans-membrane spans for each chain in the complex

-    These inputs can also be found in the example_inputs directory

 ## Steps of the protocol ##
 Here, we describe the steps required to run the MP_SymDock protocol.
-All steps use a C4 Symmetric Potassium Channel (PDB ID: 1bl8) as an example:
+As an example, all steps use a C4 Symmetric Potassium Channel (PDB ID: 1bl8)

 1. Initial Refinement: Using the native symmetric complex and full spanfile, generate 10 refined models using the MP_Relax protocol.
 This protocol described in the